 Richmond is a greyhound-racing track in New South Wales in Australia, which hosts a number of Group races as well as a number of smaller local races per week.
 The track is one of the oldest in Australia, having hosted its first race in 1912.
 The races at the track happen on Friday and Monday evenings, starting at 6:30 and carrying on until late.
-The group races are also held at night, annually on either a Friday or a Monday as to not interfere with the ongoing Australian NRL Betting.
+The group races are also held at night, annually on either a Friday or a Monday.

 The track has a circumference of 457 metres with a loam surface and four options of starting points.
 The 7.5 metre width ensures that dogs can spread out along the Straits and around the corners, enabling a fair run for all dogs.

 Weekly races are held at Richmond on twenty nine Monday evenings of the year.
 The races are a social event for locals who see it as a night out, not only to bet on the dogs but also a chance to dine in the restaurant or have a drink at the bar.